Azure/pcs-cli/README.md

 2) [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 > **Important** \
-Make sure both paths are set in environment variables on Windows.
+Make sure the path of az and kubectl are set in environtment variables.
 You should be able to type 'az' or 'kubectl' in console window and see the help content.

 How to use it
 =============